Agreements To Arbitrate Are Invalid If Contained in an At-Will Employee Handbook

 Employers typically include such disclaimers in employee handbooks, making it clear that the handbook is not a contract of employment, in order to prevent claims by employees for breach of contract and claims that the employee cannot be discharged without cause.
 However, the court in Morgan stressed that employers cannot have it both ways and use a handbook as a contract for compelling arbitration and simultaneously assert that the very same handbook does not create any contractual employment rights.

 So what does this mean for employers?
 The Morgan decision does not eliminate an employer’s ability to require its employees to agree to arbitration.
 Rather, the decision simply means that the agreement to arbitrate cannot be contained within a handbook which disclaims being a contract.
 Accordingly, an employer who desires to have its employees be subject to an agreement to arbitrate should have its employees execute a separate agreement to arbitrate that is not in any way part of the employee handbook.
 This separate agreement to arbitrate should clearly and unambiguously state that the employee will arbitrate all claims against the employer and that the employee waives the right to sue in court.

-For more information on this topic or if you would like us to review your employee handbook and employment agreements, please contact a Chiesa Shahinian & Giantomasi PC attorney or the author listed below.
+For more information on this topic or if you would like us to review your employee handbook and employment agreements, please contact a Chiesa Shahinian & Giantomasi PC attorney.